 Remember, your AC is your first line of defense against humidity.
 The whole-house dehumidifier is a backup.
 When you prevent the AC from removing as much moisture as it could be removing, the dehumidifier has to work hard to keep up.

 And with all that static pressure (see Reason #1), it might struggle to make up the difference at all!

 Reason #3: Wet evaporator coil

-Any time the dehumidifier kicks on after the AC turns off, you'll still have to run the air handler fan to move the dry air into your home.
-As the fan moves that air across a really wet coil, moisture evaporates back into the air stream.
+Any time the dehumidifier kicks on after the AC turns off, you’ll still have to run the air handler fan to move the dry air into your home.
+As the fan moves that air across a wet coil, moisture evaporates back into the air stream.

-Will the air in your home will eventually get drier?
+Will the air in your home eventually get drier?
 Yes, but not without re-removing the moisture that just re-entered your indoor air!

 Bottom line: running the air handler fan when the AC isn’t on always pushes moisture back into your home.
 Your dehumidifier will work less efficiently than it ought to.

 Reason #4: Lack of AC maintenance